quietboil/sibyl/README.md

 ```
 There are a few notable points of interest in the last example:
 - Sibyl uses 0-based column indexing in a projection.
-- Column values are returned as an `Option`.
-However, if a column is declared as NOT NULL, like EMPLOYEE_ID and LAST_NAME, the result will always be `Some` and therefore can be safely unwrapped.
+- Column value are returned as `Option`s.
+However, if a column is declared as `NOT NULL`, like `EMPLOYEE_ID` and `LAST_NAME`, the result will always be `Some` and therefore can be safely unwrapped.
-- LAST_NAME and FIRST_NAME are retrieved as `&str`.
+- `LAST_NAME` and `FIRST_NAME` are retrieved as `&str`.
 This is fast as they are borrowed directly from the respective column buffers.
-However those values will only be valid during the lifetime of the row.
+However, those values will only be valid during the lifetime of the row.
 If the value needs to continue to exist beyond the lifetime of a row, it should be retrieved as a `String`.

 ## Oracle Data Types